 Review for empathy often

 When you have frequent check-in moments with your team, it becomes easier for them to uphold and work on how they show empathy in their work.
-Your scorecard should contain a dedicated section for it, or you should consider having a separate scorecard specifically for empathy scoring.
+Your QA scorecard should contain a dedicated section for it, or you should consider having a separate scorecard specifically for empathy scoring.

 Don’t get too bogged down with how many rating categories your scorecard needs.
 To better understand your scorecard’s complexity, read: “Customer Service Scorecard Rating Categories: General or Granular?”